Olivenzax/sgd_control/README.md

 * Retrieves documents by:

-    * Category (e.g., all EUOSHA.6.2.6.1 files for HR selection procedures).
+    * Category (e.g., files for HR selection procedures).

     * Employee (e.g., all documents owned by a specific staff member).